-But Senator Bolívar was also the protagonist of a crowdfunding campaign during Paro Nacional to raise money for the First Line’s defenses.
+But Senator Bolívar was also the protagonist of a crowdfunding campaign during Paro Nacional to raise money for Front Line defenders.
 The vandals were donated construction hats, ski goggles and other protective gear to “resist” the water canons and tear gas of ESMAD.
 Foreigners also have joined the ranks of the Primera Linea, including a radicalized German student, Rebecca Sprösser, who was deported from Colombia in 2021 for engaging in violent anti-government protests.

 Just hours before Saturday’s solemn vigil, right-wing city councillor Iván Díaz was assaulted at the entrance of La Pedagógica University.
 Díaz was handing out campaign fliers in Bogotá’s financial district when “violent leftists,” as he put it, attacked him, resulting in a bloodied face, t-shirt, and election posters.
 “I am here to defend my ideas, and for which I am prepared to die,” he said in a public message.